 Thanks everyone for coming to my talk on a late Monday evening!

 A swarm about Climate Change

-It’s difficult to summarise this 48-hour effort: a challenging, thought-provoking immersion into the reality of climate change, the breadth of its implications, and the challenges of communicating a message with so many different audiences.
-The experienced leaves me enriched in many ways, beyond global warming.
+It’s difficult to summarise this 48-hour task: a challenging, thought-provoking immersion into the reality of climate change, the breadth of its implications, and the challenges of communicating a message with so many different audiences.
+The experience left me enriched in many ways, beyond global warming.
 Design is a powerful tool to enable and initiate change.
-This experience solidifies my belief that that the creative community can, and should, play a bigger role in such a pivotal movement.
+This experience solidifies my belief that the creative community can, and should, play a bigger role in such a pivotal movement.
 I hope that the seeds planted in this Swarm will grow to fully-realised partnerships and collaborations for action.
-I look forward to next steps!
+I look forward to the next inspiring steps!

 Selected as one of the opening Ignite talks, I was thrilled to share OddityViz with such a generous and warm audience.
 I was overwhelmed by the positive feedback and really happy about the connections I made.
 While diversity of the programme – art, urban planning, biology, dataviz – was great, what really blew me away was the vibe of the festival.
 Apart from offering inspiring talks, Eyeo assembles an incredible community of creatives, coders, researchers, designers and artists.
 The festival encouraged some reflection on my practice and inspired my thinking about future projects.
 I hope to be back at Eyeo soon, and look forward to more exchange with this inspiring community!